cxnturi0n/traffic-analyzer/README.md

 <H3>Why Hybrid?</H3>

 The motivation behind this decision was to reduce latency when rendering road geometries on a map.
 Road geometries are stored as collections of GeoJSONs, where each road consists of a polygon containing ring coordinates (each polygon can have one or more rings), represented as an array of latitude and longitude pairs.
-Initially, I defined following typedefs to represent a *Road* object:
+Initially, I defined the following types to represent and query *Road* objects:
 ```
 #graphql
   ...